Is It Time for a Gas Fireplace Cleaning or Tune-Up?

 Ensure nothing is blocking airflow, like leaves or animal nests.

 Important: Never attempt to adjust gas lines, pilot assemblies, or burners on your own.
-These components should only be serviced by certified technicians like those at Nova Gas Works.
+These components should only be serviced by certified technicians who provide expert gas line inspection & maintenance through Nova Gas Works.

 What to Expect From a Professional Fireplace Tune-Up